 But the subtle, mildly nutty flavor of flaxseed oil can add something interesting to simple recipes we cook quite often!
 Here’s what to know about it.

-- Best used as a finishing oil for grains, grilled meats or boiled vegetables, in salad dressings or dips, or drizzled into smoothies or shakes
+Best uses: As a finishing oil for grains, grilled meats or boiled vegetables, in salad dressings or dips, or drizzled into smoothies or shakes

 What to Know about Flaxseed Oil